rfjkullberg/Microbiota_cytokine_production/README.md

   mutate(time = "Admission")
 ```

-This process was repeated for the samples collected one month following hospitalization.
+This process was repeated for the samples collected one month following hospitalization, and for serum cytokines.
-Rectal microbiota explained up to 10.4% of cytokine variability.
+Rectal microbiota explained up to 10.4% of variability in cytokine responses and degranulation products of stimulated monocytes and neutrophils.

 ```
 variance <- rbind(res.admission, res.month) %>%